Bear Camp Multi-Sport

 Ideal for families or even the most intrepid adventurers, Bear Camp has it all.
 Just a one-hour flight from Vancouver or Whistler, Bear Camp is literally worlds apart.
 We offer authentic wilderness experiences for hiking, kayaking, mountain biking, horseback riding, fishing, wildlife viewing, stand up paddle boarding, boating, and wildlife viewing paired with incredible scenery, great food and wonderful hospitality.

 To say Bear Camp is a unique accommodation experience is an understatement.
 Bear Camp is place where people and bears can interact and live harmoniously.
-With 20-25 resident grizzly bears and another 80-100 grizzlies coming to visit in late summer and autumn to feed on spawning salmon, we built the camp on stilts.
+With 20-25 resident grizzly bears during summer and another 80-100 grizzlies coming to visit in autumn to feed on spawning salmon, we built the camp on stilts.
 Your waterfront tents are elevated, spacious, comfortable and serve as wildlife viewing platforms.
 Some call it “glamping” but we say it’s like an African safari experience with a Canadian twist!

 Where is Chilko Lake?!